Administrator view refers to the set of functionalities for web-based management of the content and configuration of your MINERVA instance.

 |misses annotations.||No annotation exists for this element or interaction.|

 |Unknown miriam uri: [MIRIAM type]||An element or interaction was annotated with [MIRIAM type] - this type of identifier is currently not handled.|

 This panel allows you to manage users registered for a given instance of MINERVA platform (see below).

 Registered users have access to additional functionalities besides accessing the visual content generated by the platform.
 Clicking on the New user button (above, 1) invokes the window allowing to set login, password and personal details of a new user.
 The window allows to set privileges of the new user.
-For a detailed explanation, see below.

 Clicking on the magnifying glass icon (User manager figure above, 2) invokes a panel, allowing to configure privileges of a respective user.
 The panel is identical to the New user window, with the exception of Id and login, which are assigned and not editable.
-The panel is shown in the figure below.

 The User detail window allows to configure the following parameters for a given registered user: